AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 - Run the above command with CONTACT_ID replaced with the ID of said contact, PROPERTY_ID replaced with the ID of said property.

 Expected:<br>
-- Displays the following error message:<br>`A property ID provided is invalid`
+- Displays the following error message:<br>`A property ID provided is either invalid or is not shown on the UI`
 - No change to the GUI.

 Variations:<br>
 - Add more parameters with prefix p/ with valid property IDs.<br>A similar output should display as long as at least 1 property ID input is invalid.
 - Add more parameters with prefix c/ with valid contact IDs.<br>A similar output should display as long as at least 1 property ID input is invalid.
-- Repeat with valid PROPERTY_ID but not present CONTACT_ID.<br>Alternate error message:<br>`A contact id provided is invalid`
+- Repeat with valid PROPERTY_ID but not present CONTACT_ID.
-- Using a ID that is less than or equal to 0.<br>Alternate error message:<br>`ID is not a valid format.`
+- Using a ID that is less than or equal to 0.
 - Add arbitrary whitespace.

 ##### Unlinking with unknown parameters